Two Phase Treatment

 Build your foundation for a lifetime of beautiful smiles

 It is easy to spot jaw problems in children.
 It could be that the upper jaw is growing too much or too narrow.
-Another would be that they have crowded teeth.
-These cases are subject to early orthodontic treatment.
+Or, an eight year old kid have crowded teeth.
+These cases are subject for an early orthodontic treatment.

 Plan now to save your beautiful smile later

 Children can benefit a lot from early-phase treatment more than what you can think of.
-This will prevent permanent teeth removal in their adult years and even oral surgical procedures.
+This will prevent permanent teeth removal on their adult years, or undergo surgical procedures.

 Make records to determine your unique dental treatment

 After the first phase of treatment, teeth are still not in their final positions.
 Thus, the second phase treatment exists.
-This may include selective removal of certain baby teeth to enhance eruption during the resting phase.
-You can expect to have periodic appointments for observation, which usually lasts for six months.
+This may include selective removal of certain baby teeth to enhance eruption during this resting phase.
+You can expect to have periodic appointments for observation which usually lasts for six months.

 Phase Two